mlr-org/paradox/README.md

 ## 3: x_repeated_2     1     0
 ```

-The usage of `repeatParam` generates tags that indicate to which group the parameters belong to:
+The usage of `repeat_param` generates tags that indicate to which group the parameters belong to:

 ```r